packit/ogr/README.md

 $ pip3 install --user ogr
 ```

-You can also install OGR from `master` branch, if you are brave enough:
+You can also install OGR from the `main` branch, if you are brave enough:

-You can use our [`packit-master` Copr repository](https://copr.fedorainfracloud.org/coprs/packit/packit-master/)
+You can use our [`packit-dev` Copr repository](https://copr.fedorainfracloud.org/coprs/packit/packit-dev/)
-(contains `master` version of [ogr](https://github.com/packit/ogr)):
+(contains the latest development version of [ogr](https://github.com/packit/ogr)):

 ```
-$ dnf copr enable packit/packit-master
+$ dnf copr enable packit/packit-dev
 $ dnf install python3-ogr
 ```